-In floor plan view, architectural blocks can display labels for both the block and any component objects that have labels.
+Architectural blocks can display labels for both the block and any component objects that have labels in floor plan view.
 Labels for architectural blocks are placed on the "Architectural Blocks, Labels" layer and use the Text Style assigned to that layer.
-See "Object Labels" on page 552.
+See "Object Labels" on page 554.

-The label for an architectural block can be generated automatically, created manually, or suppressed.
-See "Label Panel" on page 553.
+The label for an architectural block can be generated automatically, user-specified, or suppressed.
+See "Label Panel" on page 555.